-The importance of sharks and the roles they play in the ocean are often unknown by the general public and therefore attitudes towards sharks and protecting them are quite negative.
+The importance of sharks and the roles they play in the ocean are often unknown by the general public.
+Therefore attitudes towards sharks and protecting them are quite negative.

 So, lets break this down and provide some answers as to what sharks bring to the table.